COVID-19 Updates

 Student Employment positions can be found on the Student Employee Job Board.

-Supervisors and Students Employees should consult the Student Employment Handbook for more details.
+Student Employee Supervisors should refer to the Student Employment Handbook for policies and procedures.

 Regents Service Program is a state funded program based on criteria established by the Nevada System of Higher Education Board of Regents.
 To be eligible, Nevada residents must be enrolled at least half-time and must meet at least one of the following criteria: